h4x3rotab/dstack-teekit/README.md

-This repository implements a protocol for remotely-attested HTTPS and WSS channels, which web pages can use to establish secure connections terminating inside Intel TDX/SGX enclaves.
+This repository implements a protocol for remotely-attested HTTPS and WSS channels, which web pages can use to establish secure connections terminating inside trusted execution environments (currently Intel TDX/SGX).

 ## Background

-Trusted execution environments make it possible to build private, verifiable web services, but web pages cannot verify they are connected to a TEE.
-This is because browsers don't expose certificate information that proves a connection terminates inside the secured environment, so proxies like Cloudflare can trivially see and modify traffic to TEEs forwarded through them, and anyone hosting a TEE app can insert their own TLS proxies to break confidentiality.
+Trusted execution environments make it possible to build private and verifiable web services, but one limitation that makes this harder is that web pages cannot natively verify that they're connected to a TEE.
+Browsers don't expose X.509 certificate extensions that can be used to prove a connection terminates inside the secured environment, so proxies like Cloudflare can trivially see and modify traffic to TEEs forwarded through them.
+Anyone hosting a TEE app can easily insert their own TLS proxy in front of it, breaking privacy and extracting session data that lets them impersonate the user.

-To work around this, some TEE application hosts use their own proxy in front of the TEE to verify connection integrity, but this requires users to trust the new proxy, and makes setting up applications harder.
-Or, hosts may use certificate log monitoring, but this only happens out-of-band and does not protect the connection between the user and the TEE.
+To work around this, some TEE application hosts implement their own proxy in front of the TEE, but this simply moves trust to a different proxy.
+Hosts may also use certificate log monitoring to boost security, but this happens out-of-band and doesn't directly protect the connection between the user and the TEE.

-Applications using encrypted TEE channels can just use public certificate authorities like Let's Encrypt and Cloudflare, while keeping the guarantee that users are directly connecting to the TEE.
-(_The `tee-channels` package is a building block, intended as part of a planned larger system for simplifying the deployment of TEE applications._)
+Applications using tee-channels can treat TEEs like a regular web server, and use public certificate authorities like Let's Encrypt and Cloudflare to protect them.
+Third parties can host copies of the same application on IPFS or other immutable cloud services.
+The TEE channel embeds an end-to-end TEE verification flow in the browser, including quote verification, certificate revocation lists, and checks for TCB firmware freshness.

 ## Features

 - tee-channels-tunnel:
+  - Establishes tunneled connections to a TEE through an encrypted WebSocket, after key exchange, quote validation, and CRL/TCB validation
-  - Encrypted HTTP requests via a `fetch`-compatible API
+  - Supports encrypted HTTP requests via a `fetch`-compatible API
-  - Encrypted WebSockets via a `WebSocket`-compatible API
+  - Supports encrypted WebSockets via a `WebSocket`-compatible API
-  - ServiceWorker for upgrading HTTP requests from a browser page to use the encrypted channel
+  - Includes a ServiceWorker for upgrading all HTTP requests from a browser page to use the encrypted channel
 - tee-channels-qvl:
   - WebCrypto-based SGX/TDX quote verification library
   - Validates the full chain of trust from the root CA, down to binding the public key of the encrypted channel in `report_data`
-  - Includes CRL/TCB validation that can be (mostly) used from your browser
+  - Includes optional CRL/TCB validation inside the browser.
+(TCB info cannot be fetched from Intel using JavaScript without a CORS proxy.)
 - tee-channels-demo:
   - A [demo application](https://tee-channels.vercel.app/) that supports
     HTTPS and WSS requests over the encrypted channel, both with and without